lifesfun101/lifesfun101.github.io/_posts/2020-08-09-Photographer-walkthrough.md

 A focused scan of the found ports reveals that there are 2 different web ports and two SMB related ports.
 It can be seen that SMB is accessible by guest user, meaning it can be accessed without credentials.
-Another interesting thing to note from the scan above is application version running on port 8000 - Koken 0.22.24.
+Another interesting finding to note from the scan above is the application version running on port 8000 - Koken 0.22.24.

 ```